s1155003185/VCCProjectGenerator/README.md

 TypeWorkspace
     In Generation mode, Generator will search files with suffix *_property.hpp to create Class, Property Accessor etc. Detail: Generation Rule.

-ActionTypeDirectory, ExceptionTypeDirectory, ManagerTypeDirectory, ObjectTypeDirectory
+ExceptionTypeDirectory, ObjectTypeDirectory
     Mandatory.
-    The location to export action_type.hpp, exception_type.hpp, manager_type.hpp, object_type.hpp
+    The location to export exception_type.hpp, object_type.hpp
     All are used to export to interface.
-Cannot delete those files. action_type may be moved to External/VCC/Form/Action/ in the future such that action can be optional.
+Cannot delete those files.

 ApplicationDirectoryHpp, ApplicationDirectoryCpp
     Optional.
 Empty for no generation.